dorian-edwards/blog/content/developer-blog-I.md

 })
 ```

 I think traditionally, people wait until a little later to start refactoring code to clean things up, but I'm going to be proactive and start now.
 What I'm going to do is put as little code in my `server.js` file as possible.
 To this end, we'll be moving the routes elsewhere.
-Specifically a folder aptly name `/routes`.
+Specifically a folder aptly name `routes`.
 Inside this folder we'll create a file named `postRouter.js`.

 ```js
 // /routes/postRouter.js